SESYNC-ci/basic-Shiny-lesson/docs/_slides/io.md

 ## Graphical Output

-The app in `{{ site.data.lesson.handouts[2] }}`, will use the "animals" table to plot abundance of the selected species, rather than just printing its id.
+The app in `{{ site.data.lesson.handouts[2] }}`, will use the popdata table to plot population over time of the selected city, rather than just printing its name

-First, the server must filter the survey data based on the selected species, and then create a bar plot **within** the `renderPlot()` function.
+First, the server must filter the data based on the selected city, and then create a plot **within** the `renderPlot()` function.
 Don't forget to import the necessary libraries.
 {:.notes}